fbpx

 One of the first things that come to mind when talking about cupuacu’s amazing skincare benefits is its deep moisturization properties.
 This powerful butter is considered an emollient, which means it has low melting points and absorbs especially quickly into the skin.
 It can also hold up to 4x its own molecular weight in water due to its high amount of phenolic compounds and proanthocyanidins.
 These are beneficial in restoring hydration as well as decreasing oxidative stress.
 Filled with omegas, nutrients, and antioxidants, cupuacu butter is a perfect dose of hydration for dried-out skin and brittle hair.

-While many people relate this butter to shea or coconut, it is much lighter and more absorbent on the skin.
+While many people compare this butter to shea butter or coconut oil, it is much lighter and more absorbent on the skin.
 In fact, cupuacu butter actually holds more than 2x the hydration as Shea, with many consumers finding their face feeling moisturized for up to 8 hours.
 Cupuacu butter is sure to have your skin feeling soft and smooth rather than leaving behind any leftover residue.

 Will Cupuacu Butter Break Me Out?